evert/evert.github.com/_posts/2013/2013-05-02-sabredav-acquired-by-fruux.md

 What will change?
 -----------------

 Small stuff really.
-The github urls have changed.
+The GitHub urls have changed.
 The new project pages are:

 * https://github.com/fruux/sabre-dav
 * https://github.com/fruux/sabre-vobject